 Open the doors of the National Renaissance Museum

-The Château d'Écouen located in the Val d'Oise offers a great view on the plain of France and now houses the exceptional collections of National Museum of the Renaissance.
-For them, the castle is an equally exceptional setting.
-You will discover at the different levels of the museum the famous XNUMXth century tapestry: the hanging of David and Bathsheba, and many others exceptional collections on the decorative arts of this period: furniture, ceramics, painted enamels, weapons, measuring objects…
+The Château d'Écouen offers a great view on the plain of France and now houses the exceptional collections of National Museum of the Renaissance.
+The castle is for them an equally exceptional setting.
+You will discover, among other things, the famous XNUMXth century tapestry: the hanging of David and Bathsheba.
+The other levels contain other exceptional collections on the decorative arts: furniture, ceramics, painted enamels, weapons, measuring objects ...

-Property of a great Renaissance lord, Anne de Montmorency, who grew up in the privacy of François I and then prospered under the protection of Henri II, Écouen is not a home like the others: she places in her stones the ambitions and successes of a powerful man who is also a patron and an esthete passionate about art.
-It embodies the modern vision of a lord who fought in Italy and promised himself to find one day on his land the dazzling he experienced in front of the transalpine palaces.
+Property of a great Renaissance lord, Anne de Montmorency, who grew up in the privacy of François I and then prospered under the protection of Henri II, Écouen is not a house like the others.
+It inscribes in its stones the ambitions and the successes of a powerful man, patron and an esthete passionate about art.
+It embodies the modern vision of a lord who fought in Italy and promised to one day find on his land the dazzling he experienced in front of the transalpine palaces.

-This ardent collector, very often at the forefront of taste, was also the heir to a colossal fortune, which he further increased by a judicious policy of acquisitions, by his marriage to Madeleine of Savoy and by royal favor.
-When he died in 1567, he owned some 130 castles scattered throughout France and two Parisian residences including his hotel on rue Sainte-Avoye, which he endowed with a painted gallery by Nicolo dell'Abbate.
-All these places are the theater of reconstructions, amenities, or even real architectural projects, like those of the little castle of Whipped Cream (1559) or the amazing gallery-bridge of Fère-en-Tardenois, both designed by Jean Bullant.
+This ardent collector, often at the forefront of taste, was also the heir to a colossal fortune.
+He further increased it by a judicious policy of acquisitions, by his marriage to Madeleine of Savoy and by royal favor.
+When he died in 1567, he owned some 130 castles scattered throughout France.
+He is also the owner of two Parisian residences including his hotel in rue Sainte-Avoye, which he has endowed with a painted gallery by Nicolo dell'Abbate.
+All these places are the scene of reconstructions, arrangements, or even real architectural projects, like those of Castle of Whipped Cream (1559) or the amazing Fère-en-Tardenois gallery bridge, both designed by Jean Bullant.
 But Écouen remains his masterpiece.

-The visit of the museum of Écouen is free.
-In order to appreciate the essentials of the museum, a visit leaflet, distributed at the reception, offers a discovery tour in a minimal route (approximately one hour).
+You are free to visit the Écouen museum.
+In order to appreciate the essentials of the museum, a visit leaflet, distributed at the reception, offers a discovery circuit in a minimal route (about an hour).